-The Federation only uses or discloses personal information about an individual for the primary purpose for which the information is collected.
+The Association only uses or discloses personal information about an individual for the primary purpose for which the information is collected.
 Personal information is not used or disclosed for a secondary (related) purpose, except in accordance with the National Privacy Principles.

-The Federation may use or disclose personal information for a secondary purpose where the secondary purpose is related to the primary purpose of collection (or, if the personal information is sensitive information, directly related to the primary purpose), and the individual would reasonably expect them to use or disclose the information for that secondary purpose.
+The Association may use or disclose personal information for a secondary purpose where the secondary purpose is related to the primary purpose of collection (or, if the personal information is sensitive information, directly related to the primary purpose), and the individual would reasonably expect them to use or disclose the information for that secondary purpose.

 The Association may also use or disclose personal information about an individual for a secondary purpose if it has obtained the individual’s consent (either express or implied).